NOAA-GFDL/fre-workflows/README.md

 based on: https://gitlab.gfdl.noaa.gov/fre2/workflows/postprocessing/-/raw/d51df76e537222a3c78405b5749fe59306e6d2bd/README.md
 -->

-# Instructions to postprocess FMS history output on PP/AN
+# Instructions to postprocess FMS history files on GFDL's PP/AN

-1. Clone postprocessing template repository
+### 1. Clone `fre-workflows` repository
 ```
 git clone https://github.com/NOAA-GFDL/fre-workflows.git
-cd postprocessing
+cd fre-workflows
 ```
-- [+ Do not clone to a temporary directory - the directory in question needs to be available for slum to read from all nodes, and local /vftmp is not. /home, /work, and /xtmp are. +]
+**Do not clone to a temporary directory** - the directory in question needs to be available for slurm to read from all nodes, and local /vftmp is not. /home, /work, and /xtmp are.**

-2. Load Cylc, the backend workflow engine used by Canopy
+### 2. Load Cylc, the backend workflow engine used by Canopy
 ```
 module load cylc
 ```
+`cylc` lets us parse workflow template files (`*.cylc`) and their configurations into modular, interdependent batch jobs.
+Tools used by those jobs (e.g. `fre-nctools` or `xarray`) should be loaded by those jobs as part of their requirements and do not need to be loaded at this time unless desired by the user.

-3. Create new configuration from empty template, where EXPNAME is the name of your new configuration/experiment this step should be updated i think
+### 3. UPDATEME Create new configuration from empty template, where EXPNAME is the name of your new configuration/experiment
+this step should be updated i think
 ```
 cp opt/TEMPLATE.conf opt/rose-suite-EXPNAME.conf
 ```

-4. Add required configuration items, led by schema prompting while we're still slightly dependent on rose
+### 4. UPDATEMEAdd required configuration items, led by schema prompting
+while we're still slightly dependent on rose
 ```
 rose macro --validate
 ```

-5. Add configuration items to rose-suite.conf or opt/rose-suite-EXPNAME.conf.
+### 5. UPDATEME Add configuration items to rose-suite.conf or opt/rose-suite-EXPNAME.conf.
-this step should be updated i think
 ```
 vi rose-suite.conf              # Configuration for all experiments
 vi opt/rose-suite-EXPNAME.conf  # Configuration for EXPNAME; can override default settings
 ```
 Continue to add/uncomment required configuration items, until there are no schema violations.
 Use double-quotes in the values!